-Sessions blames sanctuary city policy for Steinle death following verdict
+Trump tweet slams 'disgraceful' Kate Steinle verdict

+Sessions has been critical of sanctuary cities during his tenure as attorney general, and several cities have pursed legal action against the Department of Justice in response.

-A jury found Jose Ines Garcia Zarate, who had been deported five times prior to the killing of Steinle in 2015, not guilty of murder and involuntary manslaughter charges, as well as assault with a deadly weapon.
+A jury acquitted Garcia Zarate of murder and involuntary manslaughter charges, as well as assault with a firearm.
 Garcia Zarate was convicted of being a felon in possession of a firearm, however.
+His attorneys claimed the shooting was accidental.

 The US attorney general pushed back after the acquittal, calling Steinle's death "preventable" and blaming the sanctuary city policy.

-"San Francisco's decision to protect criminal aliens led to the preventable and heartbreaking death of Kate Steinle," Sessions said in a statement issued Thursday evening.
+"San Francisco's decision to protect criminal aliens led to the preventable and heartbreaking death of Kate Steinle," Sessions said in a statement.

 "While the State of California sought a murder charge for the man who caused Ms. Steinle's death -- a man who would not have been on the streets of San Francisco if the city simply honored an ICE detainer -- the people ultimately convicted him of being a felon in possession of a firearm," Sessions said.